 Finally we implement the getSampleOutput method.
 This removes the first outgoing sample from the outfifo and returns it.
-The method is marked ActionValue with type parameter AudioProcessorUnit to indicate it both modifies internal state and return an object of type AudioProcessorUnit.
+The method is marked ActionValue with type parameter Sample to indicate it both modifies internal state and returns a value of type Sample.